Home / Home Loans / First home buyers

 It’s generally recommended (and often required) that you engage a conveyancer or solicitor ahead of signing a Contract of Sale to check to check the legalities and terms of the contract, help you conduct due diligence on the property and ensure the official process runs smoothly.
 Unless you’re a lawyer by trade, trying to navigate the legalities of the homebuying process yourself is not recommended.

 Borrowing power is the maximum estimated amount you’ll be able to borrow for a home loan.
-This is calculated using things like income, your household expenditure, deposit size, number of dependents and desired home loan term.
+This is calculated using things like income, your household expenditure, deposit size, number of dependants and desired home loan term.

 You should get an understanding of your borrowing power before applying for a home loan so you have a general idea of how much you might be eligible to borrow.